Twinkling trees. Warming mulled wine. Stalls just bursting with seasonal gifts. Christmas markets in France are truly magical.

 Metz Market

-We recommend timing your visit to coincide with Saint Nicholas weekend – a parade of floats rides through Metz for all the family to see, spanning teddy bears, toys and other traditional Christmas characters you’ll never forget.
+We recommend timing your visit to coincide with Saint Nicholas weekend right at the start of December, which is a key celebration of Christmas in France.
+Enjoy a parade of floats through Metz for all the family to see, featuring teddy bears, toys and other traditional Christmas characters you’ll never forget.

 Tuileries Christmas Market